Skip to main content

 Table migration commands

-These commands are vital part of table migration workflow process and require the assessment workflow and group migration workflow to be completed.
+These commands are vital part of table migration process process and require the assessment workflow and group migration workflow to be completed.
 See the migration process diagram to understand the role of the table migration commands in the migration process.

 The first step is to run the principal-prefix-access command to identify all the storage accounts used by tables in the workspace and their permissions on each storage account.